 Garlic Fertilization Soak Reasons:

 The reasons why we recommend a fertilization soak of garlic seed before planting:

 It is not mandatory that you soak garlic before planting.
-In fact, there are plenty of successful garlic growers that do not do this step and plant the cloves right into the ground.
-We do a fertilization soak before planting, because we are growing for others to plant our garlic and we want our customers to have the healthiest best performing garlic seedstock.
+In fact, there are plenty of successful garlic growers that do not do this step and plant the cloves right into the ground and have a wonderful garlic crop.
+As a garlic farm selling seed stock, we do a fertilization soak before planting, because we are growing for others to plant our garlic and we want our customers to have the healthiest best performing garlic seedstock.